1. Laboratory Rotation and Selection of a Major Professor

 This Dissertation Committee is usually established during the second year after the student has selected a major professor and has begun to identify his/her research problem.
 The members of the Dissertation Committee should be faculty who have expertise in research, especially in the areas of research that may relate to the student's area of experimentation.
 One major function of the Dissertation Committee is to provide advice and support regarding the student's research and to help monitor the development of the student into a productive, careful, and competent investigator.
 The Dissertation Committee also helps the major professor evaluate the student's progress in his/her research and advises the student of the elective coursework best suited to his/her needs.

 The Dissertation Committee must be comprised of at least five (5) faculty who are eligible to serve according to the rules of the School of Graduate Studies.
-Four of the members should be from the Department of Physiology, including the major professor, and one must be from outside the Department.
-The member from outside the Department of Physiology may be from a different Department such as Biochemistry or Pharmacology or from a different institution.
+Four of the members should be from the Department of Physiology, and should include at least three members with primary appointments in Physiology.
+The major professor may have a primary or adjunct appointment in the Department.
+The fifth committee member must be from outside the Department, and may be from a different Department such as Biochemistry or Pharmacology or from a different institution.
 Before inviting the individual faculty to serve on the Dissertation Committee, the major professor must have the Department Head approve the committee.